kbss-cvut/otm-benchmark/README.md

 ##### Batch create

 This is basically the same as _Create_, but all the reports are now persisted in one big transaction, simulating batch processing.
-E.g. when a system processes reports exported from another system.
+E.g., when a system processes reports exported from another system.

 ##### Retrieve

-Retrieve benchmark retrieves all the reports one by one using their identifier, checking for their attributes and some attributes of the referenced entities (e.g. contacts of the report's author and last editor, name of the reported occurrence).
+Retrieve benchmark retrieves all the reports one by one using their identifier, checking for their attributes and some attributes of the referenced entities (e.g., contacts of the report's author and last editor, name of the reported occurrence).

 ##### Retrieve all